2 Iraqis file lawsuit after being detained in NY due to travel ban

 The lawsuit was earlier reported by The New York Times.

-Immigration-rights groups, including the National Immigration Law Center. and the ACLU, are representing the Iraqi men.
+Immigration-rights groups, including the National Immigration Law Center and the ACLU, are representing the Iraqi men.
 Lawyers for the Iraqis are aiming to file a class-action lawsuit on behalf of other refugees.

 "Our courageous plaintiff and countless others risked their lives helping U.S. service members in Iraq.
 Trump's order puts those who have helped us in harm's way by denying them the safe harbor they have been promised in the United States," said Karen Tumlin, the legal director of the NILC.